ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 aside: true
 ---

-A friend is writing her master's thesis in a subfield where all the statistics are reported in geometric means and geometric standard deviations (GSD), or even in geometric standard... errors? whatever those are.
-Or sometimes in confidence intervals, and sometimes in, heck, interquartile ranges.
+A friend is writing her master's thesis in a subfield where data is typically summarized using _geometric_ statistics: geometric means and geometric standard deviations (GSD), and sometimes even geometric standard errors -- whatever those are.
+And occasionally 'geometric confidence intervals' and 'geometric interquartile ranges'.

-Most of which are (a) not something anyone really has intuition for and (b) hard to find references for online, compared to regular 'arithmetic' statistics.
+Most of which are (a) not something anyone really has intuition for and (b) surprisingly hard to find references for online, compared to regular 'arithmetic' statistics.

-I was trying to help her understand these, but I really couldn't find an easily-accessible reference online, so I guess I'm writing one.
+I was trying to help her understand these, but it took a lot of work to find easily-readable references online, so I wanted to write down what I figured out.

 <!--more-->

-## 1. When do you use geometric means, anyway?
+## 1. What is the point using a Geometric Mean?

 The [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of a dataset $$\b{x} = \{x_i\}$$ is given by:

 $$\GM[\b{x}] = (\prod x_i)^{\frac{1}{n}}$$

-Though it is easier to understand through this equation:[^log]
+Though it is easier to understand through this equation[^log]:

 [^log]: I'm using $$\log x\equiv \log_e x \equiv \ln x$$ throughout this page.
 This is normal in some fields and totally weird in others.
 Sorry if it's weird.

 $$\GM[\b{x}] = e^{\AM[\log \b{x}]}$$

-(The base of the exponent and logarithm can be anything.
-It cancels out -- if you use $$\log_b$$, you raise $$b$$ to the power afterwards: $$\GM[\b{x}] = b^{\AM[\log_b \b{x}]}$$.)

-(By the way: I am using $$\GM[]$$ and $$\AM[]$$ as notations for these things, which is definitely not conventional, but I think it makes it easiest to read in settings where you're using both, compared to the alternatives.)

-This formulas means that you are computing the average of the _logarithms_ of your data, and then rescaling them back so the units work.
 For example:

 $$\GM[1,2,3,4,5] = \sqrt[5]{1\cdot 2 \cdot 3 \cdot 4 \cdot 5} = e^{\frac{1}{n}(\log 1 + \log 2 + \log 3 + \log 4 + \log 5)} \approx 2.61 $$

 A more meaningful example: if something increases by $$x_i$$ percents for $$i = (1 \ldots 10)$$, then its total increase is by $$\GM(x_i)^{10}$$.
-So: multiplying by 10 different numbers gives the same result as multiplying by their geometric mean ten times.
+Multiplying by 10 different numbers gives the same result as multiplying by their geometric mean ten times.

+(The base of the exponent and logarithm can be anything.
+It cancels out -- if you use $$\log_b$$, you raise $$b$$ to the power afterwards: $$\GM[\b{x}] = b^{\AM[\log_b \b{x}]}$$.)

+(By the way: using $$\GM[]$$ and $$\AM[]$$ as notations for these things is definitely not conventional, but I think it makes it easier to read in settings where you're using both.)

+This formula means that you are computing "the average of the _logarithms_ of your data", and then rescaling that back so the units work out.
 The same process is used for the geometric standard deviation / confidence intervals / interquartile ranges / whatever: (a) calculate the regular statistic on the log data, like $$\text{SD}[\log x]$$, then rescale back: $$\text{GSD}[x] = e^{SD[\log x]}$$.

 The simplest case where log-transformed statistics are more useful is if we are dealing with data whose values range over many orders of magnitudes.
 This is true for things that we already use logarithmic scales for, like [brightness of stars](https://en.wikipedia.org/wiki/Apparent_magnitude), [loudness of sounds](https://en.wikipedia.org/wiki/Decibel), [acidity/basicity of solutions](https://en.wikipedia.org/wiki/PH), [sound frequency](https://en.wikipedia.org/wiki/Octave), or [power of earthquakes](https://en.wikipedia.org/wiki/Richter_magnitude_scale).

 In all these cases, notice that you don't really know what the original measurements were.
 Like, presumably Richter measures the energy of the earthquake, but who knows what the values actually look like.
 Is a 7.5 Richter earthquake $$10^{15} J$$ of energy? $$10^{20} J$$?
-Who knows?[^richter] If we did statistics on the non-transformed values themselves, a single huge value like $$10^20$$ would become the mean of any data set, so our summary statistics would not summarize much of anything.
+Who knows?[^richter] If we did statistics on the non-transformed values themselves, a single huge value like $$10^{20}$$ would become the mean of any data set, so our summary statistics would not summarize much of anything.

 Basically, each of these scales is measuring the logarithms of _something_, but for reporting data we don't care as much what the 'something' is.
 If that's the case, I think you may as well just log-transform all your data and then be done with it.
 Don't worry about geometric means, just logarithm everything and take arithmetic means.

 [^richter]: Actually I looked this up and Richter is totally different: it measures the _amplitude of the local tremor_, as recorded on a seismograph (the displacement of a needle, or whatever) which is then normalized based on the distance from the measurement to the epicenter of the earthquake.
 It turns out there are [tons of](https://en.wikipedia.org/wiki/Seismic_magnitude_scales) other scales, and some of them do a better job of measuring the actual energy of the earthquake.

 The geometric mean and related statistics are for when you log-transform your data for analysis, and then want to transform it _back_.
 For instance, if you wanted to report the power of an earthquake in _Joules_, not in Richter, maybe because you're comparing it to other numbers reporting in Joules.
-Or, say, if the original data came in very sensible units like "parts per million" or "growth % year-over-year", and you don't want to report a value that's been log-transformed to be unrecognizable.
+Or, say, if the original data came in very sensible units like `parts per million` or `growth % year-over-year`, and you don't want to report a value that's been log-transformed to be unrecognizable.

 ---------